June 2, 2023

 Cons

 Air coolers tend to be the preferred choice for price-conscious consumers looking to save the pennies when building their PC, whilst liquid coolers are the go-to for those wanting the best performance possible, as well as all the bells and whistles that comes with it.
-Because of this, picking a cooler for mid-range processors like the Core i5 13600K can be very convoluted.

-In order to test and evaluate the range of CPU coolers that are compatible with the i5 13600K, there are a number of factors that we take into consideration, which include:
+In order to test and evaluate the range of CPU coolers that are compatible with the i5-13600K, there are a number of factors that we take into consideration, which include:

 • Cooling performance